 1. Module code: B19TVK08E

 2. Title: BUSINESS STATISTICS

 3. Credit points: 7

 4. Start term: 2020/21/1

 5. Module leader: MÓNIKA GALAMBOSNÉ TISZBERGER, DR.

 6. Module restrictions:

 (a) Pre-requisite none

 (b) Programme restrictions BSc in Tourism and Catering

 (c) Level restrictions 2-3

 (d) Other restrictions or none

 requirements

 7. Aims: The module aims to provide students with an understanding of both the theory and practice of Business Statistics.
 Using the MS Excel as a statistical tool, students will be able to use the special features of a commonly used program and at the same time they will get an overview over the background of the calculations.
 The main focus of the module is to introduce students to the complex tools of statistics to enable them to research business and management problems in their further studies and work.

-8. Learning outcomes:
+Knowledge

-Knowledge On completion of this module, the successful student will be able to: match statistical methods and procedures with business problems to solve them with the help of MS Excel explain and critically evaluate outcomes of analyses present the results to a general audience in a proper way considering ethical issues as well create and administer statistical datasets Skills This module will call for the successful student to demonstrate ability to conduct effective quantitative research appropriate evaluative judgements of numerical results positive contribution to group work
+- 1. match statistical methods and procedures with business problems to solve them with the help of MS Excel - 2. explain and critically evaluate outcomes of analyses - 3. present the results to a general audience in a proper way considering ethical issues as well - 4. create and administer statistical datasets

-9. Syllabus: Recall of descriptive and inferential statistics Analysis of Variance

-Chi-square test

-Nonparametric procedures

-Correlation

-Simple Linear Regression

-Multiple Linear Regression

-Non-linear regression

-Time series analysis (trends and forecasting)

-Seasonal changes in time series

-10. Learning and teaching strategy: This module will be taught through joint application of theoretical and practical teaching methods, which should enable students to understand mechanisms of business decision making applying statistical methods.
+Skills

+This module will call for the successful student to demonstrate

+- 5. ability to conduct effective quantitative research - 6. appropriate evaluative judgements of numerical results - 7. positive contribution to group work making applying statistical methods.
 To achieve this objective "flipped classroom" techniques are applied.
-Before the lecture the students have to prepare
+Before the lecture the students have to prepare from the coming topic and fill in the online quiz.
+Feedback on quiz will be given weekly for the class in general and individually if necessary.
+During the lecture time students work in random groups of 3-4 and work out the guiding questions of the topic.
+At the end of the class they also have to solve a group work exercise.
+Feedback is given weekly.
+At the tutorials the teacher and the students solve the exercises together with MS Excel.
+Continuous learning is necessary to keep up with the course.

+- Recall of descriptive and inferential statistics

+- Analysis of Variance

+- Chi-square test

+- Nonparametric procedures

+- Correlation

+- Simple Linear Regression

+- Multiple Linear Regression

+- Non-linear regression

+- Time series analysis (trends and forecasting)

+- Seasonal changes in time series

+This module will be taught through joint application of theoretical and practical teaching methods, which should enable students to understand mechanisms of business decision